페이지 이동경로

 userShippingAddress = await UserApi.instance.shippingAddresses();

-print('Failed to retrieve shipping address.');
+print('Failed to retrieve shipping address. $error');

 return;